Chevrolet Series C Classic Six: Design

 Penned by Etienne Planche under direction from Louis Chevrolet, the Chevy with its low running boards had a design more resembling European cars.
-Radiator shell and Chevrolet nameplate on the dashboard (the "bow-tie" emblem did not appear until the 1914 Chevrolet Series H and L models) were polished metal, the body, chassis and wheels were only Chevrolet blue.
+The radiator shell and Chevrolet nameplate on the dashboard (the "bow-tie" emblem did not appear until the 1914 Chevrolet Series H and L models) were polished metal, while the body, chassis, and wheels were only Chevrolet blue.
 The hood, fenders, and splash aprons were black.
 Light gray striping was found on the body and wheels.
 The first prototype car appeared in late 1911, and Louis Chevrolet himself tested it on the back streets of Detroit.
-Throughout 1912 refinements were made to the design.
-Later in that same year the new 1913 model was released at the New York Auto Show.
+Throughout 1912, refinements were made to the design.
+Later in that same year, the new 1913 model was released at the New York Auto Show.

 The T-head engine

-Chevrolet's first engine was a liquid-cooled 299-cubic-inch, six-cylinder cast-iron block cast in three groups of two, with a T-head configuration, that produced 40 horsepower.
+Chevrolet's first engine was a liquid-cooled 299-cubic-inch, six-cylinder, cast-iron block cast in three groups of two, with a T-head configuration, that produced 40 horsepower.
 The T-head engine is a side valve engine that is distinguished from the much more common L-head engine by its placement of the valves.
 The intake valves are on one side of the engine block and the exhaust valves on the other, making dual camshafts necessary.
-Seen from the end of the crankshaft, in cutaway view, the cylinder and combustion chamber resembles a T - hence the name "T-head".
+Seen from the end of the crankshaft, in cutaway view, the cylinder and combustion chamber resembles a T; hence the name "T-head."
 The 299 was a very large engine at that time and the only engine in the C Series.
-In 1913 the ignition was a Simms magneto with a compressed-air starter.
+In 1913, the ignition was a Simms magneto with a compressed-air starter.
 For 1914 the ignition was now a Simms High Tension Magneto and the starter used was a Gray & Davis.
-This was the biggest Chevy engine until the 1958, 348 cid V-8.?
+This was the biggest Chevy engine until the 1958, 348 cid V-8.